- Total funding budget no more than 6 million euros

 Most relevant publications

-- No more than 20 of the most important publications for the project
+- No more than ten of the most important publications for the project; no more than 20 publications in the case of consortium projects

 - You can import publication data from the VIRTA publication information service.
 VIRTA guidelines